Humanoid-Human/ssg/README.md

 Recursive includes are not supported; only includes present in the original file will be processed.

 Additionally, by default the file `include/head.html` is included into the beginning of the file.
+To disable this, add `head: none` to the frontmatter.

 In any of the above file inclusions, `+title+` will be replaced with the title of the page, and `+date+` will be replaced with the date of the page.